AMPL Investors Have Opportunity to Lead Amplitude, Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 19, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amplitude, Inc. ("Amplitude" or the "Company") (NASDAQ: AMPL).
+LOS ANGELES, March 22, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amplitude, Inc. ("Amplitude" or the "Company") (NASDAQ: AMPL).

 Class Period: September 21, 2021 – February 16, 2022